hcyang1106/SimpleOS/README.md

            - CPU does **not** automatically set CPL (after going through call gate) as DPL_dest.
            - However in practice, OS designers usually set `target_selector.RPL = DPL_dest`, so that **CPL == DPL_dest** after the transition.

+31. **How to Implement Copy-on-write**
+- The important concept is to:
+   - 1. Make pte read-only (VMA still remains writable)
+   - 2. Reference bit in `physical page struct`
+- If COW is detected, check the reference count.
+   - If no others referencing, simply modify pte to writable.
+   - Else, allocate a physical page, copy the page, set as writable, and decrease the reference count.

 ---

 ## C Language Skills